The Parreott Family

 Dorian was interviewed by the Asbury Park African American Music Project and I also spoke with him recently.

 The Parreotts are a well-known family in Asbury Park, with a long history of community service.
 Dorian’s brother, David Jr. is a Reverend and former Asbury Park police officer.
 His nephew, Kevin Sanders, is a former Asbury Park Mayor.

 David Parreott Sr., their father, also served on the Asbury Park police force for 35 years.
 David married Dorian’s mother, Esther Fauntleroy in 1924.
-They moved that year from Virginia to Asbury Park.
+Originally both from Virginia, they moved to Asbury Park two years later.
 They had seven children, five girls; Esgloria, Alymra, Thais, Divilla, Rovena, and two boys; David Jr. and Dorian.

 Dorian, the sixth youngest of the family, was born September 15th, 1935 and the first to be born in Jersey Shore Hospital.
 All of his other siblings, except for Rovena, the youngest, were born at home with a mid-wife, at 1022 Mattison Avenue.